clunion/shardoverse/README.md

 Put this shell script _npp_git.sh_ in a directory which can be found through your PATH-Environment variable within the MSys2-Shell.
 That could be a sub directory named _bin_ in the users HOME dir, or somewhere else, as long as that dir is in the PATH variable.

+Set the script _npp_git.sh_ as the editor in the global config of Git by entering the following in the MSys2-Shell:

+    git config --global core.editor npp_git.sh

+Next time something is commited via Git in the Msys2-Shell, an additional instance of Notepad++ should be opened, where the commit description can be entered and which can be losed without bothering the Notepad++-instance where the source code is written.

 # License(s)
 The game Shardoverse and all originally created parts of it (source code, texts, descriptions and such) are licensed under the MIT license, see the LICENSE.md file.